 If you’re ready to start selling ebooks with Ecwid, simply follow the steps below:

 - Log in to your Ecwid Сontrol panel and go to the Catalog page.

 - Click any product to edit it or create a new one.

 - Upload the files you want to sell.

 Need more info?
-Go here for complete details and FAQs on selling digital goods through Ecwid.
+Visit Ecwid Help Center for complete details and FAQs on selling digital goods through Ecwid.

 Use social media.
-Schedule some posts across your social media channels to let your following know your exciting new product is available for purchase.
+Schedule several posts across your social media channels to let your followers know that your new ebook is available for purchase.
 And if you’re offering it free for a limited time, don’t forget to mention that as well!

 Do a podcast tour.
 See if a few podcasts would be willing to have you on as a guest to share a lesson or two from your new ebook (without giving too much away, of course).
-This will help build interest with new audiences and again is a chance to share the link in your bio.
+This will help build interest with new audiences and offers another chance to share the link in your bio.

 Partner with influencers.
-If you’re connected with bloggers or influencers in a niche that’s relevant to your book’s content, see if you can team up to give away some free copies of your e-book and spread the word.
+If you’re connected with bloggers or influencers in a niche that’s relevant to your ebook’s subject matter, ask if you can team up to give away a few free copies.

-From showing how your products can be put to good use, to sharing your experiences as an entrepreneur, e-books are an opportunity to turn your story into a product you can market and sell.
+From teaching others about your industry and products, to sharing your experiences as an entrepreneur, writing ebooks is an opportunity to turn your story into a product you can sell.